Skip to contents

 #> 1 2

-Finally, run cnaCalling() to call CNA segments
+Finally, run cnaCalling() to infer CNA segments for each cluster.

-muscadet_obj <- cnaCalling(
+exdata_muscadet <- cnaCalling(

 depthmin.a.clusters = 3, # set low thresholds for example data